If you’re a budding musician and want to produce your own music, you should consider audio editing software.

 In a departure from the conservative look, PreSonus Studio One gives a more contemporary vibe.
 Launched in 2009, Studio One’s designers created Pro Tools, Logic, and Cubase.
 It stems from a collaboration between PreSonus and KristalLabs Software.

-PreSonus Studio One aims at being an all-rounder, featuring productive workflows and a responsive modern interface.
+PreSonus Studio One aims to be an all-rounder, featuring productive workflows and a responsive modern interface.

 It really shines when songwriters use it since it utilizes the industry standard for sound design, Melodyne.
 That makes it the best DAW for pitch correction, and vocals or instrument takes production and editing.